-Iron Doors (locked): 2 inches thick; hardness 10; hp 60; Break CL 13 STR, Open Locks CL 10
+Iron Doors (locked): 2 inches thick; hardness 10; hp 60; Break DC (28), Open Lock DC (25).

-Area 3-9A - Half-Elf Bard

-This cell contains a male half-elf bard named Corwin.
+Area 3-9A - Half-Elf Bard (EL 3): This cell contains a male half-elf bard named Corwin.
 His hands are bound behind his back and he is blindfolded and gagged tightly.
 The smugglers captured Corwin poking around the lighthouse a few weeks ago.
-Realizing his skills would be useful, they force him to sing to drown out the allip's babble and Takaritha's captivating song.
+Realizing his skills would be useful, they forced him to nullify the allip's babble and Takaritha's captivating song.
 As long as he serves their purposes, the smugglers won't harm or mistreat him.
 Still, he would much rather be free and rewards his rescuers with a 250 gp ruby hidden at his residence in a nearby town.
 If freed, he asks to be escorted to Fair Haven so he can recover from his ordeal.